Institutional Review Board

 Student research must be reviewed if the student is collecting data (e.g., tasks, interviews, videotaping, tests, observations, etc.) from human participants, or if they are administering a treatment of any kind to human participants.

-Work closely with your faculty advisor to write, review, and edit the IRB protocol.
-Your faculty advisor should submit the IRB protocol, as one document, to the College of Education IRB Chair: Dr. Lindy Crawford.
+Work closely with your Dissertation/Thesis Chair to write, review, and edit the IRB protocol.
+Your Chair should submit the IRB protocol, as one document, to the University IRB.
+For submission due dates, please refer to the TCU IRB Website.

 - Research Protocol Review Request Form and Other Documents